thearpeggio/bidding-platform-2.0/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Note that backedn server must be run in seperate terminal on: [http://localhost:3000](http://localhost:3000)
+Note that backend server must be run in seperate terminal on: [http://localhost:3000](http://localhost:3000)

 The page will reload when you make changes.\
 You may also see any lint errors in the console.